antran89/blog/_posts/notes/2015-03-03-Debugging-CUDA-in-MATLAB.md

   teaser:
 ---

 I use CUDA to speed up many standard computations.
 In my last CVPR submission, I implemented the Conjugate Gradient method and convolution in CUDA.
-To further speed up my fast prototyping, I use *python* or *Matlab*.
+To further speed up my fast prototyping, I use *python* or *Matlab* as a wrapper.

 In this post, I will explain about how to debug CUDA binaries with MATLAB binding.